The CRA 2023 automobile limits and rates are as follows:

 Continuity of existence: A corporation is a legally separate entity from the owners.
 Therefore the death of a shareholder does not bring about the end of a business.
 The businesses activities can continue uninterrupted, and the new owner will be the party that inherits the companies shares from the deceased individual’s estate.

-Notice: While the use of corporations offer excellent planning opportunities for many individuals, this route should not be taken without first consulting with a qualified tax adviser.
+Notice: While the use of corporations offers excellent planning opportunities for many individuals, this route should not be taken without first consulting with a qualified tax advisor.